Deformable Radar Polygon: A Lightweight and Predictable Occupancy Representation for Short-range Collision Avoidance: Evaluation and Analysis

 \subsection{Impact of Sampling Angle $\Delta\theta$}

-Sampling angle $\Delta \theta$ is an important system parameter that affects the performance and required resources.
-A numerical evaluation was done for the single-shot radar polygon, and ISM-based radar polygon with varying $\Delta \theta$.
-As shown in Fig.~\ref{fig:impact_samp}, with smaller $\Delta \theta$, the formed radar polygon would be more complete and accurate, showing better IoU-gt and IoU-smooth for both methods.
-Overall, the accuracy, and smoothness decrease is not drastic with $\Delta \theta$ changing from $0.5\degree$ to $10\degree$.
-On the other hand, decreased sampling angle brings in computing complexity issues and storing memory issues since there would be more vertices to be calculated, stored and updated, and vice versa.
-Therefore, it is important to find a good trade-off point of $\Delta \theta$ fitting specific application requirements.
+The sampling angle, denoted as $\Delta \theta$, significantly influences system performance and memory usage.
+In the experiment evaluation of the basic radar polygon and radar polygon update algorithms on the self-collected dataset, varying $\Delta \theta$ values were explored.
+Specifically, the sampling intervals for Fig.~\ref{fig:impact_samp} were set at 0.5, 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10 degrees.
+As depicted in Fig.~\ref{fig:impact_samp}, a smaller $\Delta \theta$ yields more complete and accurate radar polygons, leading to improved IoU-gt and IoU-smooth for both methods.
+While accuracy and smoothness are not dramatically compromised with $\Delta \theta$ ranging from $0.5\degree$ to $10\degree$, diminishing the sampling angle introduces computational complexity and memory challenges due to an increased number of vertices for calculation, storage, and updating.
+Consequently, finding an optimal trade-off for the $\Delta \theta$ value becomes crucial to align with specific application requirements.